Walking A/r/tography through creative phenomenological wanderings

 I have made a case for embodied data collection through walking and wandering as supported by phenomenology as a philosophical framework and a research methodology.
 Here, I turn these underpinnings towards creative processes that rely upon the body to perceive, conceive, and generate a visual expression of movement through space, to temporarily make manifest the fleeting gestures of motion.

-This journey, this creative quest, begins in New Orleans and extends through Galveston Island, Barcelona, Idaho, and Australia.
+This journey, this creative quest, begins in New Orleans and extends through Galveston Island, Barcelona, Idaho, and Australia to date.